ReanyAlex/sql-exercises/bolt/les12.md

 ### Exercise 12 — Tasks
-+ Find the number of movies each director has directed
+1. Find the number of movies each director has directed
 + Find the total domestic and international sales that can be attributed to each director

 _________________

 #### 1

-SELECT COUNT(title) as num_movies)directed, director
+SELECT COUNT(title) AS num_movies_directed, director

 FROM movies